renegart/unity-gentoo/README.md

 * Select one of the unity-gentoo profiles listed with 'emerge profile list'

 * emerge -aqv unity-build-env
--> this package sets all keywords needed for specific Unity version

 * emerge -uDNvta unity-meta